-The support to study policy aims to help individuals to participate fully and satisfactorily as students when they might be struggling because of health-related issues.
-It is not just about academic studies; it is also about the ability of a student to live independently and safely whilst at University and their ability to interact appropriately with others.

-The University is committed to supporting student wellbeing and recognises that a positive approach to the management of physical and mental health is crucial to student learning and academic achievement.
+- 1.1 The support to study policy aims to help individuals to participate fully and satisfactorily as students when they might be struggling because of health-related issues.
+It is not just about academic studies; it is also about the ability of a student to live independently and safely whilst at University and to interact appropriately with others.
+There will be times when a student's physical or mental health may mean that they pose a risk to themselves, to other students or to the activities of the University and that risk needs to be understood across the University. - 1.2 The University is committed to supporting student wellbeing and recognises that a positive approach to the management of physical and mental health is crucial to student learning and academic achievement.

-2. When to use this policy
+2. How to use this policy